Thelymitra aristata

-Thelymitra aristata, commonly called the great sun orchid, is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra aristata, commonly called great sun orchid, is a species of orchid that is endemic to south-eastern Australia.
 It has a single large, thick leaf and bracts and up to forty crowded blue or purplish flowers with darker veins.

 Description

 Thelymitra aristata is a tuberous, perennial herb with a single thick, fleshy, channelled, linear to lance-shaped leaf 250-400 mm long and 25-40 mm wide.
 Between six and forty pale blue, deep blue or purple flowers with darker veins 30-40 mm wide are crowded on a flowering stem 300-1000 mm tall.
 There are between three and five large bracts along the flowering stem.
 The sepals and petals are 15-20 mm long and 6-7 mm wide.
 The column is cream-coloured to white or pale blue, 6-7 mm long and 5-5.5 mm wide.
 The lobe on the top of the anther is purplish brown with a finely-toothed yellow tip.
 The side lobes have dense, mop-like tufts of white hairs.
 The flowers are scented, insect-pollinated and open on sunny days.
 Flowering occurs from September to January.